Women with new baby snuggling together.

 What Is An Insurance Binder?

-An insurance binder is a temporary contract between you and your insurer that proves you’ve purchased insurance coverage.
+An insurance binder is a temporary contract between you and your insurance provider that proves you’ve purchased homeowners insurance coverage.
+The binder is a placeholder for a formal insurance policy.
 It can provide you with full coverage while you await a more formal issuance.

-Your homeowners insurance binder will contain all of the policy details of your homeowners insurance, and act as your proof of insurance for a potential lender.
+Your homeowners insurance binder will contain all of the details of your new insurance policy and act as your proof of insurance for a potential mortgage lender.

 An insurance binder is different from an insurance declaration page, which summarizes the coverage provided by your insurance company.
 When your declaration page becomes available, that’s usually when your binder expires, because you no longer need “temporary” proof of insurance coverage.